PG1003/lex/README.md

 The `pg::lex::begin` function creates an iterator and searches for the first match in the input string.
 The returned iterator is equal to the iterator returned by `pg::lex::end` when no match was found.

-A `pg::lex::context` is compatible with ranged based for-loops as shown in the [Iterate with a pattern](#iterate-with-a-pattern) example.
+A `pg::lex::gmatch_context` is compatible with ranged based for-loops as shown in the [Iterate with a pattern](#iterate-with-a-pattern) example.
+However prefer using the `pg::lex::gmatch` function over instantiating a `pg::lex::gmatch_context` object for readability.

 ### Substitute